carmecorbi/mcv-c5-team1/week3/README.md

 | VGG-16      |            |            |             |            |          |

 ## Change the Decoder of the Baseline Model To LSTM
-In this task, we replaced the GRU decoder with an LSTM decoder.
-LSTM (Long Short-Term Memory) is a type of Recurrent Neural Network (RNN) that is well-suited for sequence prediction tasks, especially those involving long-term dependencies.
+In this task, we replaced the **GRU decoder** with an **LSTM decoder**.
+LSTM (Long Short-Term Memory) is a type of recurrent neural network (RNN) that is well-suited for sequence prediction tasks, especially those involving long-term dependencies.

-The ResNet-18 encoder remains unchanged from the baseline model and the text representation level used is Wordpiece-level.
+The **ResNet-18 encoder** remains unchanged from the baseline model, and the text representation level used is **wordpiece-level**.

 **Train Decoder LSTM**: